Purely anharmonic charge-density wave in the 2D Dirac semimetal SnP: Conclusions

 In summary, we have studied the stability and properties of Sn$_4$P$_3$ and its monolayers in relation to CDW formations.
 The stability of bulk Sn$_4$P$_3$ is confirmed through both density functional theory calculations and experimental synthesis.
 The two possible monolayers that this bulk material can yield, SnP and Sn$_2$P, show phonon instabilities that may lead to metal-insulator transitions.
 The Sn$_2$P monolayer is not expected to change its electronic properties, as it is only subject to rippling instabilities.
-However, the SnP monolayer shows a large polymorphism with the formation of different stable and metastable insulating CDW phases, which emerge due to the coupling of the Dirac points of its parent structure.
+However, the SnP monolayer shows a large polymorphism with the formation of different stable and metastable insulating CDW phases, all of which couple the Dirac points of the parent structure.
 Remarkably, one of the described phases can be turned into a topological insulator by strain, and the true ground state of the SnP monolayer only is identified thanks to anharmonic effects.
 Despite, the predicted polymorphism of SnP could not be identified by exfoliating the bulk, chemical methods in the few-layers limit may be able to synthesize the anticipated different phases.